b-u-g-g/os-applied/README.md

 ### Limitations
 - Fixed cache size (large sites may not be stored)
 - Same URL with multiple clients can cause cache inconsistency

+In the given picture, you can see that the first time it says **"URL not found"**, but when the same request is hit again, it says **"Data retrieved from the cache"**.

 <img width="1314" height="440" alt="Screenshot 2025-08-19 175513" src="https://github.com/user-attachments/assets/0d6643f3-f014-4f1e-ae79-c12a42803b10" />
 <img width="1327" height="424" alt="Screenshot 2025-08-19 175549" src="https://github.com/user-attachments/assets/a9fbea24-26e8-455d-8f4f-5967106aa736" />